lutebarnett/finalproject/README.md

 ## **Project Description**

-Creating a minesweeper but with a STORY!!!
+Creating a minesweeper but with elements from the RPG game genre.

 ### **What?**